Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 Take the Next Step Toward Neuropathy Relief

-Call or text (630) 454-1300 or call (630) 355-8022 to schedule your consultation.
+Call or text (630) 454-1300 to schedule your consultation, or call our office directly at (630) 355-8022.

 What to expect at your first visit:

-• Complete evaluation of your condition
+- Complete evaluation of your condition

-• Review of your MRI or imaging
+- Review of your imaging or lab work

-• Honest assessment of your treatment options
+- Honest assessment of your treatment options

-• Same-day treatment if appropriate
+- Same-day treatment if appropriate

-Synergy Institute Acupuncture & Chiropractic 4931 Illinois Route 59, Suite 121 Naperville, IL 60564
+Synergy Institute Acupuncture & Chiropractic 4931 Illinois Rte 59, Suite 121 Naperville, IL 60564 Near the Route 59 and 111th Street intersection.

 Serving Naperville, Plainfield, Bolingbrook, Aurora, Oswego, and surrounding communities.